-The Statement of Accounts summarises the Council's transactions for the 2023/24 financial year and its overall financial position as at 31 March 2024.
+The Statement of Accounts summarises the Council's transactions for the 2024/25 financial year and its overall financial position as at 31 March 2025.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015 which require them to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) and the Update to the Code and Specifications for Future Codes for Infrastructure Assets, supported by International Financial Reporting Standards (IFRS).
+These practices comprise of the Code of Practice on Local Authority Accounting in the United Kingdom 2024/25 (the Code), supported by International Financial Reporting Standards (IFRS).